 What is an AED?

-The only effective treatment for sudden cardiac arrest (SCA) is access to defibrillation via the AED.
+The only effective treatment for out-of-hospital sudden cardiac arrest (SCA) is access to defibrillation via the AED.
 Defibrillation delivers an electrical shock that stops the heart from quivering and allows it to regain a normal rhythm.
 The defibrillator will administer a shock only if the device’s internal technology deems it medically necessary.
 There is NO reason to hesitate.
 You cannot hurt someone using an AED.

 The time it takes for a bystander or EMS personnel to administer the first defibrillator shock is critical in SCA victim survival.
 Without immediate access to an AED, a sudden cardiac arrest victim has less than a 10% chance of surviving.